francoisvictor-uiux/Talaga/README.md

   # Talaga

   This is a code bundle for Talaga.
-The original project is available at https://www.figma.com/design/j688ZwU60sFLZ67GYNvIbT/Talaga--Copy-.
+The original project is available

   ## Running the code